Adult Learning Center–Boone County

-The Adult Learning Center provides adult education services, including free English language learner classes offered at seven different skill levels.
+The Adult Learning Center provides adult education services, including free English language learner classes offered at three skill levels: beginner, intermediate and advanced.
 Classes are held at the Blind Boone Center and the Columbia Career Center.
 These are available for everyone except those with F-1 student visas.

 Centro Latino opens their doors to immigrants of any country.
 Some of the services they offer are English as a Second Language (ESL) classes, immigration services or referrals, health literacy, prevention of violence against women and youth after school programs.